networkinss/joaswizard/README.md

 However, it will first look if there is one mapping.json in the same folder and take that one if available.
 Have a look into `src/main/resources/mapping.json` to get to know the structure.
+A custom mapping can be defined like for MySQL dataabase types like here:
+`Samples/mysql/mysqlMapping.json`
 DbType contains the database type.
+This field can be use instead of OasType if you take the structure from a database DDL.
-OasType, OasFormat, OasPattern can be filled with desired mapping in the generated OAS3 document.
+OasType, OasFormat, OasPattern can be filled with desired mapping for the generated OAS3 document.
-The fields must be from the type enum Header.
 All field names must be lowercase in the json file.

-Sample for Excel:
+Sample Excel file:
 `src/test/resources/objectimport.xlsx`

-### samples for usage
+### Sample code

 Samples are in the folder Samples.
+There are sample methods how to use Yaml properties as input or Excel files.
+There is also a method to show how to use custom mappings DBTypes to OASTypes for MySQL database types.
+With the correct mapping you don't have to define each OASType manually.
+Also the JUnit tests of Samples Samples/src/test/java/ch/inss/joaswizardsamples/SampleTest.java and from src/test/java/ch/inss/joaswizard/JoaswizardTest.java can be used to see how it works.

 ## Template adjustment

 To fill in your own details into the info section just adjust the files ending with .hbs (Handlebars) in src/main/resources/ accordingly.